 If you are interested in freelancing for Marketplace, please read through the following guidelines.
 Contact information is listed at the end.

-If you've listened to our programming, you'll probably be aware that we produce five shows, Marketplace, Marketplace Morning Report, Marketplace Money and Marketplace Tech Report.
+If you've listened to our programming, you'll probably be aware that we produce five shows, Marketplace, Marketplace Morning Report, Marketplace Weekend and Marketplace Tech.

 Marketplace is a half-hour business news show that airs after the stock market closes, or after the working day, depending on the station that carries it.
 Marketplace Morning Report is an approximately 10-minute business news show that airs at 10 minutes to the hour ahead of the working day.
-Marketplace Money is a personal finance show that runs about an hour and airs on the weekend.
-Marketplace Tech Report is a daily 4-minute show on technology and innovation.
+Marketplace Weekend is a personal finance show that runs about an hour and airs on the weekend.
+Marketplace Tech is a daily 4-minute show on technology and innovation.
 Please listen to all the shows.
 Listening will give you a better idea of how to direct your pitches.
-For example, you may have an idea that would be perfect for "A Day in the Working Life" that airs on Marketplace Money, but wouldn't be suitable for the news shows.
 Listening to the shows will also give you a better feel for the Marketplace subject matter and style.

 When listening, pay particular attention to the features filed by staff reporters.
 They provide the best examples of the Marketplace style.
 The more familiar you are with their work, the more naturally the Marketplace style will come to you when you write, and when you pitch.